 Third — and this is the awkward one — the rate-limit drama.
 Google has cut the free tier's daily request cap four separate times since December 2025, from 250 down to 20.
 That's a 92% reduction in less than six months.
 The HN thread on launch day was half "this is the future of coding" and half "they're going to throttle the paid tier next."
 It's the kind of mixed reception that drives search volume even higher.

-What Google Antigravity actually is
+What Google Antigravity 2.0 actually is

 Antigravity 2.0 is Google's agent-first development platform.
 The desktop app is a fork of VS Code, but the layout has been rebuilt around two surfaces instead of one.

-• Manager view — mission control.
+- Manager view — mission control.
 You dispatch agents from here, watch their progress in parallel, and approve or reject their proposed diffs.

-• Editor view — looks and feels like VS Code.
+- Editor view — looks and feels like VS Code.
 This is where you take over manually when an agent gets stuck.

-• Agents — by default, four run in parallel: a planner that maps the architecture, a coder that writes the diff, a test writer that adds coverage, and a browser agent that drives a real headless Chromium to verify the UI.
+- Agents — by default, four run in parallel: a planner that maps the architecture, a coder that writes the diff, a test writer that adds coverage, and a browser agent that drives a real headless Chromium to verify the UI.

-• Built-in Chromium browser — the differentiator.
+- Built-in Chromium browser — the differentiator.
 The browser agent can navigate your local dev server, click through flows, take screenshots, and report back what it sees.
 This is the first agent loop I've used that closes the visual feedback gap.

-• Managed Agents API — a tier inside the Gemini API for embedding the same agents into your own products.
+antigravityon your shell.
+Lets you launch the same multi-agent missions from a terminal, useful for CI integration. - Managed Agents API — a tier inside the Gemini API for embedding the same agents into your own products.

-My honest testing experience
+My honest Google Antigravity 2.0 review experience

 The single moment that earned this review's rating came on day two.
 I asked Antigravity to add a "forgot password" flow to my side project — backend route, email template, frontend form, and a happy-path test.
 I expected to babysit it for an hour.
 Instead I left the Manager view running while I made coffee.